CallMeMarcellino/FedoraConfigScript/README.md

 Tell me the suggestion using the Issues functionality, make sure to tell me why this should be implemented.

 ### Known Issues:
-* [x] When the script sometimes uses 'echo' it fails (and even starts running commands that it isn't suppost to).
+* [x] Fixed on July 2, 2022: When the script sometimes uses 'echo' it fails (and even starts running commands that it isn't suppost to).

 ### Plans for the future:
 * [ ] Automaticly make MesloLGS NF the default font of Gnome Terminal.